 The Nintendo GameBoy Advance (GBA) is a portable games console.
 As if you didn't know already.
 The CPU is a 32-bit ARM7tdmi chip running at 16.78 MHz.
 It has a number of distinct memory areas (like work RAM, IO and video memory) which we will look into shortly.
 The games are stored on Game Paks, consisting of ROM for code and data, and fairly often some RAM for saving game info.
 The GBA has a 240x160 LCD screen capable of displaying 32768 colors (15 bits).
 Unfortunately, the screen is not back-lit, which made a lot of people very angry and has generally been regarded as a bad move.
 So, in 2003 Nintendo launched the GBA SP, a sort of GBA 2.0, which features a fold-up screen reminiscent of the old Game & Watch games (remember those?
 You do?
 Boy, you are old!
-(For the record, I still have mine too:))).
-The differences between the GBA SP and the original GBA are mainly cosmetic, though, they're the same thing from a programming point of view.
+(For the record, I still have mine too :) )).
+Then in came the final GBA version, the GBA micro, a very, very small GBA which easily fits in everyone's pockets.
+The differences the GBA, GBA-SP and Micro are mainly cosmetic, though, they're the same thing from a programming point of view.